apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 This also makes [validating Go SDK Release Candidates simple](/blog/validate-beam-release/#configuring-a-go-build-to-validate-a-beam-release-candidate).

 Versioned SDK worker containers are now built and [published](https://hub.docker.com/r/apache/beam_go_sdk/tags?page=1&ordering=last_updated), with the SDK using matched tagged versions.
-For released versions, user jobs no longer need to specify a container to use, except when using custom containers.
+User jobs no longer need to specify a container to use for released versions, except when using custom containers.

 ## Compatibility